-Exclusive Genuine European Surprise in China: Museum of Macau
+History of European Influence in China: Museum of Macau

 Macau is one of China's most prosperous seaports.
-A large number of luxury hotels and casinos produce revenue for the region, but what visitors might not know is the European influence in the province.
+Many luxury hotels and casinos produce revenue for the region, but what visitors might not know is the European influence in the province.
 The Museum of Macau is a self-guided tour that shows visitors how the Portuguese came to the seaport in the early 1600s.
-The museum is an ideal place to visit because it is not too far from the casinos and located in Mount Fortress.
+The museum is ideal because it is not too far from the casinos and located in Mount Fortress.

 The construction of the fortress happened in the 1600s under the watchful eye of the Jesuits, and it became the city's first military defense for approximately three centuries.

-The defense base transformed at one point into the Meteorological Service in 1965 but is no longer used as such and is part of the Historic Centre of Macau.
+The defense base transformed into the Meteorological Service in 1965 but is no longer used as such and is part of the Historic Centre of Macau.

 The Centre includes twenty historical locations in the region.